 A true platform is a ‘better together’ proposition that is more than a volume discount play, but instead a ‘better together’ technology where telemetry, reporting and response is made better than it would through a collection of point products that aren’t at all integrated.

 The last recession didn’t see cuts to security budgets because the attackers themselves were more motivated due to the downturn, and it saw a change in the role of CISOs to be less in the trenches and more often in the boardroom.
-Given how attuned boards are to their responsibility for cybersecurity they likely won’t likely be putting their companies at risk.
+Given that cybersecurity is becoming more widely viewed as a business priority, the c-suite won’t likely be putting their companies at risk.

 To learn more about Trend Micro One and the benefits of a unified cybersecurity platform, check out these resources: